 “She’s at her most relaxed around them [Zara and her husband, Mike Tindall]; as a child she used to give Zara a smack around the legs when she was naughty, which was frequently,” Seward said, according to the Daily Mirror.
 “The Queen gets on well [with Prince William and Kate], but don’t have the same kind of easy-going giggly time with her as Zara and Mike do.”

 Fun fact: Prince Charles actually named Zara.
 “The baby made a rather sudden and positive arrival,” Anne said, according to Hello!
 “And my brother thought Zara was an appropriate name.”
-Zara is a Muslim name that means “Bright as dawn.”
+Zara is an Arab name that means “Bright as dawn.”